Why everyone involved benefits when companies work together and combine their research on digitalisation.

 Collaboration and research on wide-ranging aspects of digitalisation

 At the Center Connected Industry (CCI) on the RWTH Aachen Campus, where an interdisciplinary team of researchers is working with industrial consortia to explore the digitalisation of production and logistics, a demonstration factory and various innovation labs are optimising the evaluation of new technology solutions.
 The focal points of the development partnership between item and the CCI are smart sensor technology, the Industrial Internet of Things (IIoT), the smart factory and 5G.
-The CCI’s digitalisation research infrastructure makes it possible to develop new, smart products for the item MB Building Kit System, Lean Production Building Kit System, Work Bench System and Automation System, before moving straight on to empirical testing.
+The CCI’s digitalisation research infrastructure makes it possible to develop new, smart products for the item MB Building Kit System, Lean Production Building Kit System, Work Bench System and Linear System, before moving straight on to empirical testing.
 The overarching goal is to use intelligent systems and more flexible production techniques to make processes more efficient.
 This involves taking smart item products such as Linear Units to the next level with intelligent controllers.
 “Collaborating with the CCI makes it possible for us to work in a combined industry and research network, and to redesign both intralogistics and productive manufacturing processes,” says Jens-Uwe Gustmann, who is responsible for product management and business model development at item.

 Collaborating with the CCI makes it possible for us to work in a combined industry and research network, and to redesign both intralogistics and productive manufacturing processes.